open-component-model/ocm/docs/reference/ocm_bootstrap_package.md

 container with the installation source and (instance specific) user settings.
 The container is just executed, the framework make no assumption about the meaning/outcome of the execution.
-Therefore, any kind of actions can be described and issued this way, not on installation handling.
+Therefore, any kind of actions can be described and issued this way, not only installation handling.

 The first matching resource of this type is selected.
 Optionally a set of identity attribute can be specified used to refine the match.
 This can be the